aircooledcafe/securelee/_posts/2022-08-19-wiregurad-set-up.md

 ---
 title: Setting up Wireguard for a personal Virtual Private Network.
-style: post
+layout: post
 date: 2022-08-19 08:00
 ---
 ![The terminal on my mobile phone shown an ssh session to my home network over mobile using wireguard.](/assets/202208/pixelscreen.png)
 I just wanted access to my PiHole on my mobile when out of the house so I could get the tracking benefits when out of the house.
-I was suprised to find Wireguard was relatively simple to set up configure and deploy for my small use case of a desktop, Raspberry Pi, Mobile, iPad, and laptop.
+I was surprised to find Wireguard was relatively simple to set up configure and deploy for my small use case of a desktop, Raspberry Pi, Mobile, iPad, and laptop.
 I did run into a small issue with a typo in my config file, which took me an hour to spot, even after I'd spotted it in the script I created to automate adding peers.
 <!--more-->
 First thing is some basic set up and admin, install wireguard (and the ufw firewall as I am using a Raspberry Pi) and a QR code generation tool I'll use later for adding mobile devices: